jbristowe/writing/the-gold-standard-in-dotnet-development.md

 export class AppComponent { }
 ```

-Once the ASP.NET Core 2.0 Angular template is done scaffolding, developers have a familiar dotnet run or F5 exoerience to run the app - notice the app template being different from traditional ASP.NET apps.
+Once the ASP.NET Core 2.0 Angular template is done scaffolding, developers have a familiar dotnet run or F5 experience to run the app - notice the app template being different from traditional ASP.NET apps.
 The experience when using the ASP.NET Core 2.0 React template is identical.

 ![](https://i.imgur.com/MDSsMGW.png)

-The Angular/React templates in ASP.NET Core 2.0 are meant get .NET developers to a good starting point with SPA projects and includes abstractions to fast-track newcomers.
+The Angular/React templates in ASP.NET Core 2.0 are meant to get .NET developers to a good starting point with SPA projects.
+They also include abstractions to fast-track new-comers.
 Like any other project templates, these new SPA templates aren't required, but rather helpful.
 Development teams can always build two separate projects - a fully front-end SPA web app with JavaScript frameworks and an ASP.NET WebAPI project serving up data from the backend.
 ASP.NET is quite happy in this role and will support APIs for a variety of client apps.
 But most modern SPA/JavaScript web apps need a lot of orchestration - configuring services, bundlers and managing dependencies.
-This wild-west approach may be intimidating for many .NET developers and this is where the ASP.NET Core 2.0 Angular/React templates comes in - they have pre-configured front-end tooling and hook up a bunch of things for developers behind the scenes.
+This wild-west approach may be intimidating for many .NET developers and this is where the ASP.NET Core 2.0 Angular/React templates come in - they have pre-configured front-end tooling and hook up a bunch of things for developers behind the scenes.

 Here's a handful of benefits that come with the SPA templates in ASP.NET Core 2.0: